Thermal Energy Storage for Decarbonizing Building Heat

-The building sector accounts for a third of the total energy consumption in the United States, of which 60% is utilized in space and water heating.
-Thermal energy storage (TES) is one of the “five thermal energy grand challenges for decarbonization” as it has the potential to be low cost, can be implemented at large scales (kW – GW), and can store energy across different time scales (hourly to seasonal) to match the supply and demand.
-Thermochemical materials (TCMs) in the form of salt hydrates that undergo an endothermic dehydration reaction (charging) and an exothermic hydration reaction (discharging) are promising materials for a reversible solid-gas thermal battery.
-To address the hygrothermal and structural stability of these materials under thermal cycling, we are developing inorganic-organic composite materials and binary salt mixtures that combine stable reaction enthalpies with fast reaction kinetics.
-We are also developing coupled heat and mass transfer models across different length- and time scales to predict the performance (storage capacity and thermal power output) of packed bed TCM reactors.
+The buildings sector accounts for a third of the total energy consumption in the United States, of which 60% is utilized in space heating/cooling and water heating.
+Thermal energy storage (TES) is one of the “five thermal energy grand challenges for decarbonization” as it has the potential to be store energy across different time scales (hourly to seasonal) to match supply with demand, while also being low cost and scalable.
+Thermochemical materials (TCMs) in the form of salt hydrates undergo an endothermic dehydration reaction (charging) and an exothermic hydration reaction (discharging), making them suitable for a thermal battery using reversible solid-gas chemical reactions.
+TCM-based storage is still in the early stages of development – our research is focused on addressing challenges spanning the range from materials to the system.
+We synthesize and characterize composite TCMs to improve their hygrothermal and structural stability during thermal cycling.
+We also develop coupled heat and mass transfer models across different length- and time scales to determine the performance (storage capacity and thermal power output) of packed bed TCM reactors.
+Finally, we develop system designs to integrate TES with HVAC to decarbonize thermal loads in buildings.
+These projects are funded by the U.S. Department of Energy and the National Science Foundation.

 Thermal Brine Concentration and Zero Liquid Discharge Desalination

 Desalination technologies hold great promise to sustainably provide reliable and climate-independent freshwater on a global scale, especially by treating nontraditional water sources that are inland.
-However, the issue with current desalination technologies is the large volumes of brine (by-product) generated during the process that has an adverse environmental and economic cost.
-Further concentration of the brine not only address this, but also enables zero liquid discharge (ZLD) with a water recovery >90%.
-We are focused on developing a thermal brine concentrator based on Air Gap Diffusion Distillation (AGDD) that operates at ambient pressure and uses modified plastic heat transfer surfaces to manage salt precipitation at high salinities.
-We are also developing a combined heat and mass transfer model to optimize the performance of the AGDD operating parameters, while integrating latent heat recovery for a high thermal efficiency.
-Overall, this AGDD-based brine concentration process has the potential to desalinate high concentrated streams and lower the levelized cost of water (LCOW) to enable beneficial reuse.
+However, the challenge with existing desalination technologies is the large volume of brine (hypersaline byproduct) generated during the process that has an adverse environmental and economic cost.
+Further concentration of the brine not only addresses this, but also achieves higher water recoveries >90% towards zero liquid discharge (ZLD).
+We have developed a thermal brine concentrator based on Air Gap Diffusion Distillation (AGDD) that operates at ambient pressure and uses engineered plastic heat transfer surfaces to manage salt precipitation at high salinities.
+At a fundamental level, we study the surface wettability and salt adhesion behavior of different polymers at elevated temperatures and concentrations.
+At an applied level, we model the combined heat and mass transport in the AGDD system at different operating parameters, with latent heat recovery integration to achieve a high thermal efficiency.
+Overall, this AGDD-based brine concentrator can desalinate concentrated streams and lower the levelized cost of water (LCOW) to enable beneficial reuse.
+This work is supported by the American Chemical Society.

-Another emerging desalination technology is based on forward osmosis (FO), which uses a draw solution to drive water flux across a membrane.
-However, separation of the draw from the permeate water requires significant amounts of energy, and this has limited the applicability of FO thus far.
-To address this, we are developing thermally responsive draw solutes based on ionic liquids (IL) and photo-thermal converters to efficiently harness the solar spectrum.
-We are also exploring IL mixtures and thermal regeneration pathways with fast kinetics for this liquid-liquid phase separation.
-This in turn enables the use of solar heat for the water-draw separation process via direct radiative heating to yield fresh water.
+Beyond traditional membrane-based and thermally-driven desalination technologies, there are hybrid processes that combine the benefits of both approaches.
+Forward osmosis (FO) desalination is one such process, that uses a draw solution to drive water flux across a membrane.
+Separation of the draw from the permeate water conventionally requires significant amounts of energy (evaporation of water), which has limited the applicability of FO thus far.
+To address this, we select and characterize thermally responsive draw solutes based on ionic liquids (IL) that exhibit a liquid-liquid phase separation with water upon heating.
+These IL-water mixtures separate into a water rich phase (WR) and an ionic liquid rich phase (ILR) when heated above the lower critical solution temperature (LCST).
+We also develop IL mixtures of two ILs (IL1+IL2) with synergistic phase behavior and thermal regeneration pathways with fast kinetics.
+This in turn enables the use of low-grade heat (e.g., solar collectors) to yield fresh water at a low levelized cost as our technoeconomic models show.

 The water-energy nexus necessitates the use of renewable energy sources for wastewater treatment, such as evaporation ponds that rely on solar energy to passively evaporate water from waste streams to achieve zero liquid discharge.
 However, efficient utilization of solar energy for evaporation is limited by the transparency of water in the visible and near-infrared.
 To address this, we convert sunlight into mid-infrared radiation where water is strongly absorbing using a photo-thermal converter.
 This results in radiative heat localization at the water surface, which in turn enhances the evaporation rate by over 100%.
 Furthermore, the non-contact nature of the device eliminates issues such as fouling and scaling with high salinity streams, thus making it suitable for brine management.